-Figure 2: Political fragility and a centralized governance system (Source: Z M Sajjadul Islam)
+Figure 2: Political fragility and a centralized governance system

-In this paradoxical context, binding all relevant stakeholders digitally /remotely, mandating them with ICT-driven strategic partnership and coordination, avoiding the looming governance fragility, and transforming them into ICT-enabled stakeholder-partnered, inclusive multi-hazard early warning systems and risk-informed local development will be leveraged to distantly nexused the platform to the virtually centralized and decentralized functioned digital multi-hazard risk governance system.
+In this paradoxical context, binding all relevant stakeholders digitally /remotely, mandating them with ICT-driven strategic partnership and coordination, avoiding the looming governance fragility, and transforming them into ICT-enabled stakeholder-partnered, inclusive multi-hazard early warning systems and risk-informed local development will be leveraged to distantly nexus the platform to the virtually centralized and decentralized functioned digital multi-hazard risk governance system.

-Unlocking all fragmented governance paradoxes to create a digitally functioning and level playing platform with nexused functional partnerships that hold all stakeholders, sectoral actors, local government entities, CSOs, and frontline communities accountable to the affected population (digitally) out of the box, and getting rid of already suffering from FCV paradigms of governance.
+Unlocking all fragmented governance paradoxes to create a digitally functioning and level playing field with nexus functional partnerships that hold all stakeholders, sectoral actors, local government entities, CSOs, and frontline communities accountable to the affected population(digitally) out of the box, and eliminating the already suffering from FCV paradigms of governance.